AnalyticalHarry/AnalyticalHarry/README.md

-<p align="leftr"> "Data is like a puzzle, it may seem complex at first, but with the right tools, techniques, and determination, it can be deciphered and transformed into valuable insights."
+<p align="leftr"> Data is like a puzzle, it may seem complex at first, but with the right tools, techniques, and determination, it can be deciphered and transformed into valuable insights.

 Enthusiastic and results-driven professional with a passion for bringing ideas to life and constructing tangible solutions.
 Recognised for a keen interest in building and transforming conceptual visions into real world applications, with a background in mechanical engineering accredited by the Institution of Mechanical Engineers (IMechE).